Skip to content

 Planning a Raffle Fundraiser?
-Here Are 5 Things You Need to Know
+5 Things You Need to Know

-Raffle fundraisers are a relatively easy, time-tested way to make money for your organization, but they can be tricky to navigate.
-From cutting through the red tape to ensuring you sell more tickets than you invest in prizes, this fundraising idea might require more time and footwork than expected.
+Raffle fundraisers are a relatively easy, time-tested way to raise money for your organization, but they can be tricky to navigate.
+From cutting through red tape to ensuring a return on investment, this fundraising idea might require more time and footwork than you expect.

 For legal purposes, raffles meet the definition of lotteries and fall under the umbrella of gambling.
-Raffle fundraising requires paying attention to the law, so figuring out the regulations and how to navigate them comes before picking out a fun prize.
+If you're running a raffle fundraiser, you'll need to adhere to the law, so assess the regulations before choosing a fun prize.

 Rules you may need to follow depend on: